 This module focuses on orthodontics as a specialty.
-Students receive hands-on training in practicing orthodontic measurements, placement of separators, sizing bands and placement and ligation of arch wires.
+Students receive hands-on training in practicing orthodontic measurements, placement of separators and sizing bands and placement and ligation of arch wires.
 Theory on orthodontic assistant duties, office routine and malocclusion classifications are presented.
 In addition, students learn to chart the oral conditions of patients in compliance with state guidelines for mouth mirror inspection.
 Introduction of tooth morphology, oral structures, and oral pathology are presented.
-Related spelling and terminology are studied throughout the module.
+Students learn accounts receivables as an important practice of collecting office payments.
+Students are introduced to basic anatomy of the head and teeth.
+Students learn Occupational Safety and Health Administration (OSHA), standards for infection control, and hazard communication Related spelling and terminology is studied throughout the module.
 Prerequisite: None.
 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.